-My husband and I have been living full-time in our 24′ RV for 5 years now.
-When we were first making the transition, it was hard in general to decide which items would stay and which would go.
+I have been living full-time in my RV since 2014.
+When I was first making the transition, it was hard in general to decide which items would stay and which would go.
 Downsizing was really a challenge when it came to kitchen.
-When you make nearly all of your meals from scratch like we do, it seems like you need absolutely everything!
+When you make nearly all of your meals from scratch like I did, it seems like you need absolutely everything!
+Through years of trial and error, my tiny kitchen now runs pretty smoothly.
+Here are my top picks things that every RV kitchen must have.

 RV Kitchen Essentials